starmaid/starmaid.github.io/projects/bitwise-social.md

 ### Further work

-I closed the api rules
+I closed the api rules. it was simple

 ## Reflections